PabloAA007/Algorithmic_trading_challenge/README_CONCLUSION.md

 ## Charts

-In the charts below, we can observe the differewnce between the original and the new model created using `AdaBoostClassifier`
+In the charts below, we can observe the difference between the original and the new model created using `AdaBoostClassifier`

 ## Cumulative Actual Returns vs Cumulative Strategy Returns
 ![Cumulative Returns](cumulative_returns.png)